 My first professional qualification was as a Registered General Nurse, following that I became a Registered Midwife gaining a special interest in infant and child development which prompted me to train as a Health Visitor at Bradford University.
 Subsequently I was in the front line, where it is the Health Visitor’s role to assess the developmental and health care needs of all infants and children.
 The Health Visitor then makes appropriate referrals, devises plans, and implements care interventions and support structures for those with health and special needs, moving parents forward positively, thereby enabling individuals to promote and maintain the health of their families.
 As I became more skilled I undertook a Fieldwork Teacher course and taught those skills to student nurses and doctors.
 Working in Tameside, I became actively involved in Community and Child Health Education, developing programmes and delivering them into schools and the community.
 I wrote, illustrated and produced health education materials and booklets, some of which were eventually distributed nationally.

-I am 64 and have lived in Ramsbottom for 27 years.
-I am married with two adult daughters.
+I live in Ramsbottom and am married with two adult daughters.

 For most of my adult life, I worked as a teacher in specialist schools for children and young adults with learning disabilities.
 For the last 14 years of my teaching career, I was the Headteacher of a specialist school in Lancashire.